fearlessfrog/MSFS_Universal_Announcer/README.md

 - **Airline-Specific Announcements**: Supports airline folders (UAL, ACA, BAW, DAL, etc.)
 - **Aircraft Type Variants**: Plays different announcements for A319, A320, A321, 737, etc.
 - **Time-Based Variants**: Morning, afternoon, evening, and night announcements
-- **Situational Awareness**: Special announcements for refueling, turbulence, and more
 - **System Tray Integration**: Minimal interface with volume control and flight state override
 - **Test Mode**: Built-in test harness for development and troubleshooting